EpsilonSolutions/netscaler-command-reference/docs/ns/ns-ip6/ns-ip6.md

 Scope of the IPv6 address to be created.
 Cannot be changed after the IP address is created.

 <b>type</b>
-The type of the IPV6 addressNOTE: This attribute is deprecated.This option is deprecated in favour of ip6_type
+The type of the IPV6 address

 <b>ipType</b>
 The type of the IPv6 address